ElementsProject/lightning/doc/PLUGINS.md

 ```

 The hook is sparse on information, since the plugin can use the JSON-RPC
 `listpeers` command to get additional details should they be required.
-The
-`addr` field shows the address that we are connected to ourselves, not the
+`direction` is either `"in"` or `"out"`.
+The `addr` field shows the address
-gossiped list of known addresses.
-In particular this means that the port for
+that we are connected to ourselves, not the gossiped list of known
-incoming connections is an ephemeral port, that may not be available for
+addresses.
+In particular this means that the port for incoming connections is
-reconnections.
+an ephemeral port, that may not be available for reconnections.

 The returned result must contain a `result` member which is either
 the string `disconnect` or `continue`.
 If `disconnect` and